-Illuminating gaps, telling unheard stories, showing connections: Under this motto, the EVZ Foundation will focus in 2023 and 2024 on lesser-known events, places and victim biographies relating to the crimes of the National Socialists.
+#WatchOutHstry - illuminating gaps, telling unheard stories, revealing connections: Under this motto, in 2023 and 2024, the Foundation EVZ, with your help, shed light on previously lesser-known events, places and victim biographies relating to Nazi crimes.

 In our column "Three Questions for...", we regularly gather the voices of project and cooperation partners and experts.
 Dr. Katja Makhotina is a research assistant at the Department of Eastern European History at the University of Bonn.
 In this Interview, the historian talks about the memory of World War II.
 Why do Southeastern European countries in general hardly play a role in Germans' memories of the war?
 What have been the consequences of these blank spots in the culture of remembrance so far?
 And how, under the impression of the Russian war of aggression on Ukraine, can a differentiated remembrance of the violent history of East Central and Eastern Europe take place?